Horacjusz/AVS_TASK/README.md

 ./bin/simulation input.json output.json
 ```

-The `-s` flag is used to suppress Makefile command output, resulting in a cleaner terminal view.
+The `-s` flag is used to suppress makefile command output, resulting in a cleaner terminal view.

 ---